speedment/speedment-doc/pages/join.md

 ## Limitations
 The current API supports joining of up to ten (10) tables.

-The predicates used in the `where()` clause cannot be annonymous lambdas because they must be renderable to SQL.
+The predicates used in the `where()` clause cannot be anonymous lambdas because they must be renderable to SQL.

 The current API does not support general join conditions with several join expressions.
-This limitation can be overcomed if the Enterprise Version is used under some condictions.
+This limitation can be overcomed if the Enterprise Version is used under some conditions.
 See [stream joins](#stream-joins) below.

 ## Enterprise Join Features {% include star.html %}

-The fetures described in this chapter are only available in Speedment Enterprise.
+The features described in this chapter are only available in Speedment Enterprise.

 ### Stream Joins {% include star.html %}

-The Enterprise Verions of Speedment come with general joining of Streams whereby any type of stream can be joined (using left or inner joins) to an initial stream.
+The Enterprise Versions of Speedment come with general joining of Streams whereby any type of stream can be joined (using left or inner joins) to an initial stream.
 Any Stream source can be used including Speedment streams and vanilla custom Streams.

 The stream join features are available via the `StreamJoinUtil` class.
 Here is an example of how to use stream joins: